Choosing a Private School

 7 Reasons Why Private School May Be The Right Choice

 As parents, we all want the best for our children, especially when it comes to their education.
 Many of us who choose private schools share common goals: we want our children to think critically, analyze information, and read widely.
 My late wife and I, for instance, wanted to stretch our girls academically, which led us to private school.
-Our backgrounds - her passion for literature and languages, my career in church music - shaped our educational priorities.
-Likewise, your own experiences will inevitably influence how you approach
+Our backgrounds - her passion for literature and languages and my career in church music - shaped our educational priorities.
+Likewise, your own personal experiences

 . . .read more